nxp-imx/meta-nxp-connectivity/README.md

     # For i.MX93 EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx93/tmp/deploy/images/imx93evk-matter/imx-image-multimedia-imx93evk-matter.wic.zst ${MY_images}

-Please use zstd command unzip this .zst archive, and then dd command to program the output file to a microSD card.
+You can use the zstd and dd commands or use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images to a microSD card.
 This microSD card will be used to boot the image on an i.MX 8M Mini EVK, i.MX6ULL EVK or i.MX93 EVK.

+For use with the zstd and dd command method, please use the zstd command to unzip this .zst archive, and then use the dd command to program the output file to a microSD card.

 ___Be cautious when executing the dd command below, making sure that the output ("of" parameter) represents the microSD card device! /dev/sdc in the below command represents a microSD card connected to the host machine with a USB adapter; however the output device name may vary.
 Please use "ls /dev/sd*" command to verify the name of the SD card device.___